 State Laws and Regulations

-Part 413 of NREPA (Natural Resources and Environmental Protection Act 451 of 1994, Section 324.41301) defines prohibited and restricted species in Michigan and limits the possession, import or sale of such species.
+Part 413 of NREPA (Section 324.41301) defines prohibited and restricted species in Michigan and limits the possession, import or sale of such species.

-Part 33 of NREPA, Aquatic Nuisance Control (Natural Resources and Environmental Protection Act 451 of 1994, Section 33), defines permitted actions and procedures for the treatment of aquatic nuisance species.
+Part 33 of NREPA, Aquatic Nuisance Control (Section 33), defines permitted actions and procedures for the treatment of aquatic nuisance species.